iilab/influencemapping-toolbox/_practices/clean-data.md

 ---
-title: Collect: Clean Data
+title: Collect: Cleaning Data
 layout: default
 ---

 <h1>How to clean up your data?</h1>

-Whether it&#39;s from an external source or your own collection effort, raw data is generally messy.
-There might empty records, duplication, unidentifiable inputs, and other anomalies that make it hard to understand what the data can tell you.
+Raw data is generally messy.
+Most projects require a substantial investment in 'cleaning' empty records, duplicates, unidentifiable inputs, and other anomalies that make it harder to discern patterns in the data.

-There are a number of tools that can help to give you perspectives on your data set that make it easier to spot problems.
+There are a number of resources that can help you understand this process and make it easier to spot problems.

 [insert tools in &quot;refine&quot; category]